Left forthe Vultures

 Zaelhara

-Bishop Diallo's continent is the wealthiest in Umbraeth for one reason: glow-in-the-dark ink, produced here and sold everywhere.
+Bishop Diallo's continent is the wealthiest in Umbraeth for one reason: bioluminescent ink, produced here and sold everywhere.
 High alchemy, dark desert, and enough coin moving through it to make everyone else nervous.

-Get the free playtest packet, the intro adventure Lambs to the Slaughter, and early updates on Left for the Vultures... before anyone else.
+Get the free playtest packet, the intro adventure Lambs to the Slaughter, and our Left for the Table newsletter with early updates on Left for the Vultures... before anyone else.